bestorganizationever/RepoToCheckGoogleIndexation/README.md

 # RepoToCheckGoogleIndexation
 The most useless repo.
-Just checking if this repot will be properly indexed by Google.
+Just checking if this repo will be properly indexed by Google.
 Random text:
 IHopeMyTextIsUniqueToACertainDegree